- April 24, 2017

 Think: Collaborative, Technical-based interaction, Consistently high-quality

 Nati Shalom, Cloudify CTO, who drives the DNA of the project, code, and company, is whom I often quote as my personal thought leader.
-When we set out to rewrite Cloudify from 2.x to 3.x – which we have discussed this many times, in order to get closer to other open source projects through code; but likely one of the more critical aspects was to drive standard-based templating for cloud applications.
+When we set out to rewrite Cloudify from 2.x to 3.x – in order to get closer to other open source projects through code; but likely one of the more critical aspects was to drive standard-based templating for cloud applications.
 That’s what we initially called the horse before we identified its real name.
 Model-driven design.

 We’ve referenced this in the context of the model T assembly line, and in the context of Boeing and Computer Aided Design (CAD), but it took us an evolution all the way through to Cloudify 4.0 to understand what we were really preaching by being early adopters of TOSCA.